Strategic Fixed Income — let’s talk inflation

-Callable debt securities, such as some asset-backed or mortgage-backed securities (ABS/MBS), give issuers the right to repay capital before the maturity date or to extend the maturity.
-Issuers may exercise these rights when favourable to them and as a result the value of the fund may be impacted.
+- Some bonds (callable bonds) allow their issuers the right to repay capital early or to extend the maturity.
+Issuers may exercise these rights when favourable to them and as a result the value of the Fund may be impacted.

-The Fund may invest in contingent convertible bonds (CoCos), which can fall sharply in value if the financial strength of an issuer weakens and a predetermined trigger event causes the bonds to be converted into shares of the issuer or to be partly or wholly written off.
+- CoCos can fall sharply in value if the financial strength of an issuer weakens and a predetermined trigger event causes the bonds to be converted into shares/units of the issuer or to be partly or wholly written off.